fleetdm/fleet/handbook/customers.md

 This section outlines the customer and community support process at Fleet.
 - Basic help desk resolution and service delivery -> CS team handles these with occasional support from L2
 - In-depth technical suppport -> CS team with L2 oncall technician
-- Expert product and service support -> CS team liases with L2 and L3 oncall technician.
+- Expert product and service support -> CS team liaises with L2 and L3 on-call technicians.

-In each case, if possible, the resulting solution should be made more clear in the documentation and/or the FAQs.
+If possible, the resulting solution should be more straightforward in each case in the documentation and/or the FAQs.

 The support process is accomplished via on-call rotation and the weekly on-call retro meeting.

-The on-call engineer is responsible for responding to technical Slack comments, Slack threads, and GitHub issues raised by customers and the community which cannot handled by the Customer Success team.
+The on-call engineer holds responsibility for reponses to technical Slack comments, Slack threads, and GitHub issues raised by customers and the community, which the Customer Success team cannot handle.

-Slack messages have a 24 hour SLA and the Slack channel should have a notice at the top explaining so.
+Slack messages have a 24-hour SLA and the Slack channel should have a notice at the top explaining so.

 The weekly on-call retro at Fleet provides time to discuss highlights and answer the following questions about the previous week's on-call: